Silkways/Investment-Overwatch/.ipynb_checkpoints/README-checkpoint.md

 ## Limitations Encountered

+Data collection

+    - API limits makes iteration process for data collection time lengthy (1 week to gather the data)
+    - JSON file structure differs across metrics - can impact data collection process
+    - Recommended to have a steady/fast network to avoid timeouts which can  be detrimental to collection

 Dimensionality

+    - Combining a large array of financial metrics makes extracting conclusions from cluster difficult, especially for large clusters
+    - Visualizing cluster features can be misleading as not all dimensions are captured (3D visuals > 2D visuals but not exhaustive)

 KMeans outliers

-Data collection
+    - Finding the optimal number of clusters balancing the elbow method and selection bias proved challenging
+    - Intra-cluster outliers influence the insight at a cluster level which can lead to erroneous assumptions

 ## Future Work

-### ANOVA
+### Intra-Cluster variance

-To narrow down the clusters and select the most relevant ones we could use the ANOVA test
+To narrow down the clusters and select the most relevant ones we could use variance measurement for the features within each cluster and keep clusters only within a certain threshold.
+This could especially add value to the analysis with KMeans.

 ### Sequential Clustering

 We believe using the same financial metrics in sequence to narrow down the number of companies and identify clusters should allows us to pinpoint specific companies as good investment candidates.

 An example would be take Enterprise Value / Free Cash flow and select the best 'valuation' clusters and then run an additional feature on the group of companies within those clusters.
-This iterative process will be the next step of this project.
+This iterative process will be the next major step of this project.

 ### Data Iteration